jhpyle/docassemble/_docs/docker.md

 * `DASUPERVISORPASSWORD`: the password that should be used when communicating with [supervisor] over port 9001.

-These variables will be populated in the [Configuartion] under the [`supervisor`] directive.
+These variables will be populated in the [Configuration] under the [`supervisor`] directive.

 The following eight options indicate where an existing configuration